 I happened to take the early afternoon ferry – exactly when the 17-year old Sajin was coming back from his school.
 A happy smile on his face was a clear invitation to understand that he had a good day.
 A quick conversation with him and I found out that he was going back home after writing a successful year-end exam in his college.

-The day to day life in the backwaters of Alleppey seemed fairly slow – with most of the townfolk seemingly busy in the tradition craft of boat making, or harvesting rice in the fields.
+The day to day life in the backwaters of Alleppey seemed fairly slow – with most of the townfolk seemingly busy in the traditional craft of boat making, or harvesting rice in the fields.

 A small minority was also busy making money off of tourists, by either selling tourists – in a houseboat or a medium sized Shikara – some refreshments, or by giving them quick and timely tours, around the place.